imfd-stroemungsmechanik/introduction-into-cfd/2_mesh_generation/2_cartesianMesh.md

 {: .tip }
 > There are numerous different shape types for refinement, such as cone, sphere, or line.
 >
-> It is possible to have multiple refinement regions at once by adding their respective refinement settings based on the their given name to the `objectRefinements` entry.
+> It is possible to have multiple refinement regions at once by adding their respective refinement settings to the `objectRefinements` entry.

 In this case, the refinement region is a box with the center coordinates `(200 0 0)` and the dimensions of 400 by 150 by 200 meters.
 The cells within this box are refined once (resulting cell size is then $$10/2^1 = 5\,\text{m}$$).
 In order to create the new mesh with the updated `meshDict`, the `cartesianMesh` utility has to be executed once again: